November 8, 2022

 Often, a founder or co-founder will double up as a director of the board.
 While for many this is a good idea - as it’s in your personal interest for the business to do well - for others, it’s not the solution.
 Your role as a founder is demanding as it is and it’s crucial that you have the time and means to do what the business needs.
 Equally, being a director is demanding, and you’ll be required to attend frequent meetings and discussions to drive the business forward.
 Can you do both?
 Can your co-founders do both?
 Does it make strategic sense for you to do both?
 Or, is there someone better suited to the role, ready and willing to commit the time and energy?

 The business world has been plagued with issues of diversity since its inception.
-While progress is being made, there remains much more to be done when building a truly diverse board of directors.
+While progress is being made, there remains much more to be done when building a truly diverse executive board.

 As a seat from which company-wide decisions are picked, pulled, and placed back together, it’s crucial that your lineup represents a diverse spectrum of people.
 It will quickly become a challenge if your board of directors lacks the perspective that many of your employees and customers will share.